realworldocaml/book/en/compiler-output-formats.md

 ```

 Ideally, all code should systematically use `-principal`.
 It reduces variance
-in type inference and provides the notion of a single known type.
+in type inference and enforces the notion of a single known type.
 However,
 there are drawbacks to this mode: type inference is slower and the `cmi` files
 become larger.
 This is generally only a problem if you use objects
 extensively, which usually have larger type signature to cover all their